How To Grow A Good [Handlebar Moustache]

 After about three weeks, it's going to start getting annoying.
 You'll feel whiskers poking around your mouth and tickling your top lip.
 I'm not going to lie, it's the worst feeling.
 It really drove me up the wall!
 I would go as far as to say that it's even more annoying than the beard growing itch fest.
 The good news is that you can really tame this down by applying a really good moustache wax.
 As I mentioned earlier in the article, from about week two, you should be starting to train your moustache to allow it to start taking shape.
 The process of applying moustache wax also allows you to get rid of that poky whisker tickle.

 A small top tip!

 Always keep a small tin of moustache wax in your pocket.
-You can get small 15ml tins of moustache wax from Amazon.
+You can get small 20ml tins of moustache wax from our online store.
 I always find that as you drink and eat you'll need to keep applying it often through the day.
 Also, keeping that tin in your pocket helps to heat the wax and soften it, which makes applying it so much easier.
 If it's cold and hard, you could end up with little lumps in your moustache, with an uneven application.
 Trust me, I learnt this the hard way.

 Six weeks and beyond

 You should be well on your way to that stupendous handlebar moustache.
 If you took my advice from earlier and grew out your beard with your moustache so it didn't look out of place while growing, then after about six weeks, you can now start thinking about shaving off your beard.
 It's really up to you, and the style you're after.
 I personally love rocking my handlebar moustache with my full beard, but if you ask any purist, then they will insist that you need to go solo with the handlebar beast.
 If you ask me, it looks slick either way.